mikependon/RepoDB/README.md

 **Truncate**             | YES             | YES                     | YES       | YES               | NO               | ALL            |
 **Update**               | YES             | YES                     | YES       | YES               | NO               | ALL            |
 **UpdateAll**            | YES             | YES                     | YES       | YES               | YES              | ALL            |

+## Core Features

+ - Asynchronous Operations
+ - Batch Operations
+ - Bulk Operations
+ - Caching
+ - Connection Persistency
+ - Database Helpers
+ - Database Settings
+ - Expression Trees
+ - Extension Methods
+ - Field Mapping
+ - Inline Hints
+ - Massive Operations (Generics/Explicits/MethodCalls/TableBased)
+ - Multi-Resultset Query
+ - Query Builder
+ - Repositories
+ - Resolvers (CLR Types, DB Types)
+ - Statement Builder
+ - Tracing
+ - Transaction
+ - Type Mapping

+## Community

+RepoDb “core-features” is now completed and the library is now open for any contribution from the .NET community.

+RepoDb is a micro-ORM, and it will always be.
+However, it really requires significant amount of time and effort to maintain and develop.
+RepoDb is rapidly expanding its capability to support further RDBMS data-providers *(in which each implementation differs from each other)*.

+RepoDb is looking for community contribution for further enhancements and engagements.

 ## Examples